bayush11/ECE-382V/README.md

 # Concurrency

-The category concurrency relative to NOD flaky tests has been defined to mean tests that are flaky because of potential shared states between tests like accessing the same database or network, tests that deal with different type of race conditions, or deadlocks.
-These factors, when invoked in tests or source code, allow for concurrneyc issues in tests, allowing for flakiness to occur as well.
-A more clear example could be
+The category concurrency relative to NOD flaky tests has been defined to mean tests that are flaky because of potential shared states between tests like accessing the same database or network, tests that deal with different types of race conditions, or deadlocks.
+These factors, when invoked in tests or source code, allow for concurrency issues in tests, resulting in flakiness to occur as well.
+A clearer example could be where two variables are being accessed concurrently in two different threads.
+This allows for race conditions to apply, creating flakiness associating to concurrency.
+An example is shown below.

 ```bash
 private static int sharedCounter = 0;